syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 ### GroupCollapsed Event

-The `SfListView.GroupCollapsed` event occurs after the group is collapsed.
+The [SfListView.GroupCollapsed](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_GroupCollapsed) event occurs after the group is collapsed.

-The `GroupExpandCollapseChangedEventArgs` of the `GroupCollapsed` event provides the information about collapsed group and it contains the following member.
+The [GroupExpandCollapseChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.GroupExpandCollapseChangedEventArgs.html) of the `GroupCollapsed` event provides information about collapsed group, which contains the following member.

 `Groups`: Gets a list of collapsed groups.

 ## Stick group header

-To stick the group header to view, enable the property `SfListView.IsStickyGroupHeader`.
-If `IsStickyGroupHeader` is `true`, the corresponding group header will be in view until the last item of the group goes out of view, and sticky group header will move when another group header leads while scrolling.
+To stick the group header to view, enable the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsStickyGroupHeader).
+If `IsStickyGroupHeader` is set to `true`, the corresponding group header will be in view until the last item of the group goes out of view, and sticky group header will move when another group header leads while scrolling.

-I> If sticky group header is enabled and `AutoFitMode` is `Height`, the panning experience will not be smooth or item's layout will not work as expected.
-To make the panning experience smooth, set the same size for all group header items by handling the `QueryItemSize` event.
+I> If the sticky group header is enabled and `AutoFitMode` is `Height`, the panning experience will not be smooth and item's layout will not work as expected.
+To make panning experience smooth, set the same size for all group header items by handling the `QueryItemSize` event.

-N> When the `IsStickyGroupHeader` is set to `true`, the `IsStickyHeader` property will be changed to `true` because the header item can not be scrolled.
-When the `IsStickyHeader` is set to `false`, if `IsStickyGroupHeader` is `true` then it will be changed to `false` because the group header item cannot be sticky.
+N> When the `IsStickyGroupHeader` is set to `true`, the `IsStickyHeader` property will be changed to `true` because the header item cannot be scrolled.
+When the [IsStickyHeader](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsStickyHeader) is set to `false`, if `IsStickyGroupHeade`r is set to `true`, it will be changed to false because the group header item cannot be sticky.

 {% tabs %}
 {% highlight xaml %}